Covid 19 coronavirus: Govt should consider lifting lockdown early, David Seymour says

 • Covid 19 coronavirus: New lockdown law officially bans swimming, hunting, surfing

-The data needed to improve and be shared so that the right decision could be made at the right time, Seymour said.

-"... rather than lifting too early, and potentially the virus gets out and we get a lot of lives lost and more economic destruction; or lifting too late, in which case the carnage that people will be feeling on the economic front will be worse.
+The data needed to improve and be shared so that the right decision could be made at the right time, Seymour said, "rather than lifting too early, and potentially the virus gets out and we get a lot of lives lost and more economic destruction; or lifting too late, in which case the carnage that people will be feeling on the economic front will be worse".

 • Covid19.govt.nz: The Government's official Covid-19 advisory website